 To be considered for an appointment to a service academy, an applicant must meet the eligibility requirements established by law and be nominated from an authorized person including a Member of the U.S. Senate or House of Representatives.
-I may nominate applicants who are legally domiciled within the boundaries of the 14th District of Florida.
+I may nominate talented and diverse applicants who are legally domiciled within the boundaries of the 14th District of Florida.

 Who Is Eligible?

 An applicant for a nomination must meet the following eligibility requirements as of July 1 of the year of admission to a service academy.
 Students across my diverse and dynamic community deserve every opportunity to apply and receive a nomination no matter their background.
 He, she or they must be at least 17 years old, but not have passed the 23rd birthday, must be a U.S. citizen, and must be unmarried, not pregnant, and have no legal obligation to support children or other dependents.

 Students who demonstrate leadership potential, but who lack the current academic capacity to handle the rigors of the academy, may be selected to attend a one-year preparatory program at no cost.

 Students interested in a nomination should contact my Tampa office in the spring of their junior year in high school.
 You can download the application for my office below.
 Also, please note that it is extremely important that the student begin the application process with the academies themselves.
 (Click here for helpful dates in the nomination process)